CroPo/roguelike-tutorial-2018/part_6/README.md

 I have to change the `GameMap.make_map`, too.
 Following this strategy, replacing any occurrence of `Vec<Entity>` at a time, while still maintaining compilability on the code,  I will slowly, bur steady, come to the point where I get rid of the `Vec<Entity>`

+#### Getting rid of Vec<Entity>

+Before I can actually improve anything on the `Entity` handling, I need to remove the `Vec<Entity>` entirely.
+Right now, it's still used for collision detection, creation, and, of course, rendering.

+I won't change much of the procedure itself - All monsters will still be created when the map is generated, rendering will still happen in the `render_all` function.
+Means: I will change _how_ it's done, not _where_ it's done.

+As first step, I will change `make_map`, so that all creatures will be created with the `EntityManager` from a template.
+Of course, I need to implement both the `Orc` and the `Troll` Template first.

+It took some time, but in the end I removed the old `Vec<Entity>`.
+Of course, at this point I didn't do any change or optimization at all, I just replaced old code with some new code.
+The whole optimization comes now.